MicrosoftDocs/powerbi-docs/powerbi-docs/refresh-enable-fast-combine.md

 Turning Fast Combine on will ignore the private setting and allow the execution to occur.

 ## Turn on Fast Combine
 You can use the following steps to enable Fast Combine for your personal gateway.
-The On-Premises Data Gateway does not have this setting.
+The on-premises data gateway does not have this setting.

 1. Open **ConnectorConfig.xml**.
 This may be in one of two locations on your machine.
 If you are an administrator on the computer, it will be the following.